gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 #.
 From the Master Tenant, navigate to Infrastructure, Storage
 #.
 Select the "Data Stores" tab
 #.
-Select Edit from the "Actions" dropdown on the far right of the datastores row
+Select Edit from the "Actions" dropdown in the datastores row
 #.
 From the "Visibility" drop down, select either "Public" or "Private"
 #.
 From the "Tenant" drop down, select the Tenant to assign the datastore to.

    ..
 NOTE:: If assigned to a sub-tenant, the visibility will be automatically set to private.

 #.
-Select :guilabel:`Save Changes` in the lower right of the modal
+Select :guilabel:`Save Changes` in the modal

 .. image:: /images/advanced/configuring_multi_tenancy-1e978.png

 **Set the Visibility or assign a Virtual Image to an Tenant**

 #.
 From the Master Tenant, navigate to Provisioning, Virtual Images
 #.
-Select Edit from the "Actions" dropdown on the far right of the Virtual Images row
+Select Edit from the "Actions" dropdown in the Virtual Images row
 #.
 From the "Visibility" drop down, select either "Public" or "Private".
 Public will share the
 #.
 From the "Tenant" field, start typing the name of the Tenant to assign the Virtual Image to.
 Matching Tenants will populate, then select the Tenant to add.